Business Intelligence in Manufacturing

 One reason it is debated is because sometimes, what gets measured gets gamed.

 We have been involved in trying to mitigate this gaming, although it is largely a management issue.
-Our input is to try and ensure that the data warehouse tries as far as possible to represent the real business meaning of data, so it can be shuffled into reports.
-But most teams can be e a little bit guilty of this attempt to put things in the best possible light.
+Our input is to try and ensure that the data warehouse (a sort of digital model of what has happened) tries as far as possible to represent the real business meaning of data, so it can be shuffled into reports.
+But most teams can be a little bit guilty of this attempt to put things in the best possible light.
 The more we can stick to the ‘facts’ the better.

 How to ‘police’ this well much is in the world of good management, letting the figures throw light on the subject without seeing them as the whole truth and certainly not as a stick to hit people with, probably helps.
 But it also means making that there is a pressure on us to prove the figures.